 Bipolar Disorder

-Bipolar disorder (formerly called manic-depression) is characterized by a mood shifts that swing from severe highs (mania) or mild highs (hypomania) to severe lows (depression).
+Bipolar disorder (formerly called manic depression) is characterized by mood shifts that swing from severe highs (mania) or mild highs (hypomania) to severe lows (depression).
 During the manic phase of this cycle, a person may experience abnormal or excessive elation, irritability, a decreased need for sleep, grandiose notions, increased talking, racing thoughts, increased sexual desire, markedly increased energy, poor judgment, and inappropriate social behavior.
 During the depressive phase, the person experiences the same symptoms as would a sufferer of major depression.
 While mood swings from mania to depression are often gradual, they can occur abruptly and/or frequently for some people.